vaidashi/career-development-curriculum/module_one/strengths_reflection_guidelines.md

 **Directions:** Copy this template into your own gist.

-# Strengths Reflection & Coaching Request
+# Introductory Strengths Reflection & Coaching Request

-### Read Through Your Theme Definitions
+### In-Class Reflections Using the Signature Themes Report
+**Read through the definitions**:

-1. What words or phrases stick out to you?
-How would you define each of your top 5 talents in your own words?
+1. What words or phrases stick out to you for each theme?

+2. How would you define each of your top 5 talents in your own words?

-2. Do these top 5 talent themes resonate with you?
+3. Do these top 5 talent themes resonate with you?
 Why or why not?

+*Now, go find partners to introduce yourself to using these 5 areas*

+### Further Reflections
-3. How have you seen yourself using each of these talents?
+4. How have you seen yourself using each of these talents?
 How often do you see yourself using these talents?

-4. When has it been difficult for me to be aware of this talent?
+5. When has it been difficult for you to be aware of these talents?

-5. What talents could you develop further that would help you in your growth at Turing and in your new career as a software developer?

-6. How would you like to build more awareness around these themes?

-7. In which situations would developing these themes be beneficial?

-8. When might you overuse any of these themes?
-How might you benefit from dialing it down in a certain situation?
+6. When might you overuse any of these themes?
+How might you benefit from dialing them down in a certain situation?

-9. How could you use these themes to help you manage an area in which you might struggle?
+7. How could you use these themes to help you manage an area in which you might struggle?

-10. How can you do more of what you do best every day?

 ### Look at the Suggested Action Items

-11. What options sound doable?
+8. What options sound doable?

-12. What are some new ways to use these themes that you haven't utilized before?
+9. What are some new ways to use these themes that you haven't utilized before?

-13. What obstacles are there to trying out any of these options?
+10. What obstacles are there to trying out any of these options?

+11. Short-term Goals:
+* How will these talents help you in your work this module?
-14. Shortterm: What is an action step you'd like to commit to help you develop your themes further today?
+* What is an action step you'd like to commit to help you develop your themes further today?
 Next week?
+This module?

-15. Longterm: What do you want to learn this module to turn your talents into greater strengths?
-How will this help you with your professional or personal goals?
+* What do you want to learn this module to turn your talents into greater strengths?

+12. Longterm Goals:
+* What professional goals do you have?
+* How will these talents contribute to your future career as a software developer?
+* What would you like to focus on development at Turing to ensure that you develop these talents more fully?

 ### Repeating the Module
 If you've reflected on your StrengthsFinder results previously, here are some additional questions you may want to consider during this second module: